cferdinandi/adventure/content/adventures/attack-on-oakenshire.md

+## In Media Res

+You're trapped.

+In front of you is the door to the next room, sealed over with a thick layer of spider webs several inches thick.
+Behind you, several giant spiders and a monstrous centipede are blocking the door your just came through.

+Their fangs are bared, and they're closing in on you.

+- What's on the other side of the door that's sealed with webbing?
+- The elves who own this treetop city told one of you a secret hidden here.
+What is it?
+- One of you stole something from one of the rooms you passed through on your way here.
+What was it?
+- Who asked you to rid the city of spiders?
+How do you know them?
+- One of you is looking for something here that the rest of the group doesn't know about.
+What is it?

 ## Locations & Events

 Oakenshire is a small city built into the trees of the forest.
 It's a collection of treehouses connected to each other by bridges.